Rydgel/Fake-images-please/README.md

 2. Install all dependencies with `pip`

-       `pip install -r requirements.txt`
+       `pip install Flask Pillow`

-	   You may need to have this command run by a privileged user.
+	   You may need to run this command as a privileged user.

 3. Run the tests